Kelli Williams (musician)

 Kelli Evon Williams-Malcolm (born June 1978) is an American gospel musician.
 Her first album, Kelli Williams, was released by Sony Music Entertainment in 1995.
 The subsequent album, I Get Lifted, was released in 1998 by Word Records in association with Epic Records, and this was a Billboard magazine breakthrough release upon the Gospel Albums chart.
-She released, In the Myx, with the Word Records in tandem with Epic Records in 2000.
+She released, In the Myx, with Word Records in tandem with Epic Records in 2000.

 Early life

 Williams-Malcolm was born as Kelli Evon Williams, in June 1978, to father, Eddie, and mother, Carolyn, in Nashville, Tennessee.
 She sang professionally at ten years old.
 In 1993, Williams-Malcolm appeared on Star Search, which she won.

 Music career

 Her music recording career commenced in 1995, with the album, Kelli Williams, and it was released by Sony Music Entertainment.
 The second album, I Get Lifted, was released on February 17, 1998 by Word Records and Epic Records, and this was her Billboard magazine breakthrough release upon the Gospel Albums chart at No. 35.
 She released, In the Myx, on July 4, 2000 with Word Records and Epic Records.